Brigitte Bierlein: Judicial career

 Assenting to the cabinet's recommendation, President Thomas Klestil appointed Bierlein on 21 November 2002, the appointment to be effective 1 January 2003.
 Once again, Bierlein was the first woman to serve in the role she was being elevated to.
 In fact, there had been no women at all on the Constitutional Court until 1995.

 Bierlein took over from the president of the court, Gerhart Holzinger, when he retired from the bench effective 31 December 2017.

 On the initiative of the Freedom Party, the right-of-center first Kurz government moved to turn her interim position into a permanent one.

 President Alexander Van der Bellen confirmed Bierlein as the new president of the Constitutional Court on 23 February 2018.
 Bierlein's previous role as vice president passed on to Supreme Court justice Christoph Grabenwarter.
 Wolfgang Brandstetter, who had formerly been vice chancellor and minister of justice on a People's Party ticket, was appointed to fill the vacancy of the Court.

 Bierlein reached the mandatory retirement age of 70 in 2019.

-Politics
+Chancellor of Austria (2019–2020)

-Bierlein has no political affiliation.
-She is seen as solidly right of centre.
+Bierlein had no political affiliation.
+She was seen as solidly right of centre.
 During her time as a prosecutor, she was noted for her hardline tough-on-crime stance, although her years on the bench have earned her a reputation for civility and for working well with ideological opponents.

-Commentators from both sides of the political spectrum note Bierlein's close ties to both People's Party and Freedom Party, as well as the fact that her career owes both its unexpected major breaks to right-of-centre coalition governments.
+Commentators from both sides of the political spectrum noted Bierlein's close ties to both People's Party and Freedom Party, as well as the fact that her career owed both its unexpected major breaks to right-of-centre coalition governments.

-Bierlein herself acknowledges both her toughness as a prosecutor and her socially conservative bent in general.
-In response to doubts about her ability to remain above the fray as a Constitutional Court justice, she claims to be as committed to impartiality as any other professional judge and also points out that she has never actually joined any party.
+Bierlein herself acknowledged both her toughness as a prosecutor and her socially conservative bent in general.
+In response to doubts about her ability to remain above the fray as a Constitutional Court justice, she claimed to be as committed to impartiality as any other professional judge and also pointed out that she had never actually joined any party.

-In December 2017 the Austrian Constitutional Court with Bierlein as president ruled to introduce same-sex marriage on 1 January 2019.

 After the first Kurz government lost a parliamentary vote of no-confidence on 27 May 2019 following the Ibiza affair, Alexander Van der Bellen, the president of Austria, named Bierlein as Kurz's successor.
 She became the first female chancellor of Austria and was in office until the next government was formed following the National Council elections on 29 September 2019.
 Bierlein's appointment was agreed with all political parties in the National Council.
-She became the second independent to serve as a chancellor after Johannes Schober, who was in office twice between 1921 and 1930, and the first in Austria's post-war history.